cooopercrisp/Cooopercrisp-Autosplitters/Rayman-Legends/README.md

 # Rayman Legends
 Load removal and automatic start and reset definitely work.
-Autosplitting is still a WIP.
+Autosplitting is not available yet.